 These ratings are subject to periodic review and may be revised or revoked by the agencies which issue them.
 In addition, from time to time one or more rating agencies have effected changes in their capital models and rating methodologies, which have generally served to increase the amounts of capital required to support the ratings, and it is possible that legislation arising as a result of the financial crisis that preceded the recent period of economic uncertainty may result in additional changes.
 Negative ratings actions in the future could have an adverse effect on our ability to fully realize the market opportunities we currently expect to participate in.
 In addition, many reinsurance contracts contain provisions permitting cedants to cancel coverage pro rata if the reinsurer is downgraded below a certain rating level.
-Whether a client would exercise this right would depend, among other factors, on the reason for such a downgrade, the extent of the downgrade, the prevailing market conditions and the pricing and availability of replacement reinsurance coverage.
-Therefore, in the event of a downgrade, it is not possible to predict in advance the extent to which this cancellation right would be exercised, if at all, or what effect such cancellations would have on our financial condition or future operations, but such effect potentially could be material.
+Whether a client would exercise this right would depend, among other factors, on the reason for such a downgrade, the extent of the downgrade, it is not possible to predict in advance the extent to which this cancellation right would be exercised, if at all, or what effect such cancellations would have on our financial condition or future operations, but such effect potentially could be material.
 To date, we are not aware that we have experienced such a cancellation.